Dr. Ashani Ranathunga

 Profile

-In 2013, I graduated summa cum laude in Civil and Environmental Engineering from the University of Ruhuna, Sri Lanka.
-Subsequently, I pursued my PhD at Monash University, Australia, and successfully obtained it in 2017.
-My doctoral thesis, titled "Investigation of long-term safe Storage of Carbon Dioxide in Deep Coal Seams with Enhanced Methane Recovery," was honoured with the Best PhD Thesis Award by the Department of Civil Engineering at Monash University.
-Additionally, I received the Postgraduate Publication Award for the candidate with an excellent publication record in the year 2017.
+Prior to joining Leeds, I served as a Lecturer in the Department of Civil Engineering at the University of Moratuwa, Sri Lanka, for more than four years.
+I graduated summa cum laude in Civil and Environmental Engineering from the University of Ruhuna, Sri Lanka, and completed my PhD at Monash University, Australia.
+My doctoral thesis, "Investigation of long-term safe Storage of Carbon Dioxide in Deep Coal Seams with Enhanced Methane Recovery," received the Best PhD Thesis Award from the Department of Civil Engineering at Monash University, alongside the Postgraduate Publication Award.

 Responsibilities